thiagoalves-dev/thiagoalves.dev/content/posts/en-us/laravel-storage-simple-correct-way-to-upload-files.md

 #### Saving the file as public

-In this case, the image will be accessible to anyone, you just need to know how to do that.
+In this case, the image will be accessible to anyone once the user has the URL to do that.

 ```php
 // HomeController